Fees for swim pools, cemetery, building may increase

 Hansen said Nate Schwanke, recreation superintendent, reported that about 30 people attended the department’s first-ever Family Game Night on March 24.

-He said Schwanke said they might want to have another game night over Christmas break.
+He said Schwanke noted that they might want to have another game night during Christmas break.
 He said Schwanke is working on a Mother’s Day Brunch at the Fremont Friendship Center in May.

 Hansen also said parks department plans included putting in a 24- by 18-foot concrete pad at the entrance to the fenced in dog park in Clemmons Park.